monsieurmona/CarND-Behavioral-Cloning-P3/README.md

 ![Nvidial Nework Architecture][image_nvidia_model]

-The training and validation loss descresses with this model like shown in the chart below.
+The training and validation loss decreases with this model like shown in the chart below.

 ![Training and Validation Loss][image_final_loss]

 ### Result Video

-This is an excerpt of the autonomonous driving of track one.
+This is an excerpt of the autonomous driving on track one.

 ![Autonomous Driving][video_autonomous_driving]